NERSC/buildtest-nersc/README.md

 The perlmutter setup would be very similar just perform the same step with the default python module that comes with anaconda - `python/3.9-anaconda-2021.11`

-Next, navigate to `buildtest-cori` directory and set environment `BUILDTEST_CONFIGFILE` to point to **config.yml** which is the configuration file for NERSC system.
+Next, navigate to `buildtest-nersc` directory and set environment `BUILDTEST_CONFIGFILE` to point to **config.yml** which is the configuration file for NERSC system.

 ```
-cd buildtest-cori
+cd buildtest-nersc
 export BUILDTEST_CONFIGFILE=$(pwd)/config.yml
 ```